bamazap/mturk-api-notebook/README.md

 - beautiful soup 4

 Before using, you will have to set up an authentication key to use the Amazon API and include it in a credentials file.
 See here: https://aws.amazon.com/developers/getting-started/python/

+Please run the clean script before committing a change (this removes metadata that gets created when you run the notebook).